gohugoio/hugoThemesSiteBuilder/README.md

 ## Performance Testing

-To check the performance of a site using Pehtheme Hugo (Lite version), you can use the PageSpeed Insights tool.
+To check the performance of the site using Pehtheme Hugo (Lite version), you can use the PageSpeed Insights tool.
 Click the button below to run a PageSpeed Insights test:

 [![PageSpeed Insights Test](https://pagespeed.web.dev/images/v2/psi.png)](https://pagespeed.web.dev/analysis/https-pehtheme-hugo-lite-netlify-app/fwjzkpvs22?form_factor=mobile)